 “I use a variety of online sources like Ancestry.com and Find-A-Grave, plus print resources at the library to research each subject or subjects in a photograph.”

-By examining the clothing, the photograph’s format and other evidence in the image, Carol has learned to date an image to within a few years of when it was made.
+By examining the clothing, the photograph’s format and other clues in the image, Carol has learned to date an image to within a few years of when it was taken.
 If the photographer had been prominent, the archives of his work may be available online.
 That provides Carol with even more information.

 In the last 22 years, Carol has reunited more than 300 photographic images with grateful family historians or genealogists in Canada, the U.S. and England.
 Thanks to her efforts, those families then can pass down an ancestor’s image to future generations.

-Other times, Carol posts the photo on her website when she is unable to identify descendants.
+Carol also posts photos on her website when she is unable to identify descendants.
 She describes it as “an archive of found family photos and artifacts.”
 Then she sits back and waits to be contacted.
 It happens, too.